 ITAC is the authority responsible for trade remedies in South Africa.
 The Trade Remedies Unit of ITAC administers the trade remedies instruments through investigation of alleged dumping, subsidised imports and a surge of imports into the SACU, in accordance with domestic legislation and consistent with WTO Rules.

-These instruments are a critical government intervention to retain jobs and promote investments.
+These instruments critical are government intervention to retain jobs and promote investments.